joshuacox/reaction-generic-theme/README.md

 ### Design

-I, for one, loathe sifting through css files trying to find some obscure choice that some themer made when choosing between yet another shade of grey.

-Anyhow, I have a very minimalist approach of just copying in [variables.less](https://github.com/reactioncommerce/reaction/blob/master/imports/plugins/included/default-theme/client/styles/variables.less) from the default-theme in reaction iteslf, and swapping out the `@body-bg` definition, and if a dark theme I also do the inversions.
+I have a very minimalist approach of just copying in [variables.less](https://github.com/reactioncommerce/reaction/blob/master/imports/plugins/included/default-theme/client/styles/variables.less) from the default-theme in reaction iteslf, and swapping out the `@body-bg` definition, and if a dark theme I also do the inversions.